Find Affordable College Courses

 Check out the nursing bachelor's degree programs at these schools if you want to attend one of the most popular in Mississippi.

-Our 2023 rankings named Mississippi University for Women the most popular school in Mississippi for nursing students working on their bachelor’s degree.
-Located in the town of Columbus, MUW is a public school with a small student population.
+Our analysis found Mississippi University for Women to be the most popular school for nursing students who want to pursue a bachelor’s degree in Mississippi.
+Located in the town of Columbus, MUW is a public college with a small student population.

 About 91% of the students majoring in nursing at the school are women while 9% are male.